-6) Winch Remote Control (Models with Winch)
+6) Winch Remote Control (XT/XT-P Models)

 A remote control is provided to operate the winch.
-It is located in the glove box
+It is located in the glove box.

 To use the remote control, connect the remote control to the 12 V outlet in the glove box.
 Refer to your BASIC GUIDE TO WINCHING TECHNIQUES manual included with your vehicle for proper winch operation.